sassoftware/iot-kubernetes-monitoring-esp/README.md

 A Loki-based system consists of 3 components:

-* Promtail, the agent responsible for gathering logs and sending them to Loki.
+* Alloy, the agent responsible for gathering logs and sending them to Loki.
 * The Loki server, responsible for storing logs and processing queries.
 * Grafana, for querying and displaying the logs.